 Creole Red: from a California virus free program, original source unknown.
 This basically means that a Creole type garlic was run through meristem tissue culture and propagated out from there and the name “creole red” was affixed to it.
 White bulb wrappers with 6-8 dark red cloves, it has a quite hot complex flavor.
 It features the largest clove size of the Creole types though not the biggest bulbs.
-The plants are vigorous and taller than other Creoles; however, they seem more prone to collaring than others too.
-Bulk available.
+The plants are vigorous and taller with broader leaves than other Creoles; however, they seem more prone to collaring than others too.

 Guatemalan: spicy Creole that is likely the same as “Guatemalan Ikeda” which is from the village of Aguacatan in the western central highland province of Huehuetenango.
 The Awakateko speaking Mayans of Aguacatan suffered much violence and bloodshed at the hands of government forces during the early 1980s period of the Guatemalan Civil War.
 The garlic, which was likely introduced by the original bringers of woe, the Spanish colonizers, matures a few days ahead of the others.
 1/4 lb. limit